ashutoshmjain/gita/src/thought.md

 Sanskrit word `Aavahan` translates to 'Invocation', albeit a wider abstraction. `Aavahan` is a marathon ritual of introspection and meditation.
 To a follower, it appears you are broadcasting an intense call to action - seeking help, but internally, you resolve to act with or without.
 In Hindu tradition, one of the three primal forces - `Bramh, Vishnu or Siva` are invoked internally before pledging such absolute commitment to a cause.
 For example `Rama`, before making a bridge across ocean,  invoked `Siva` - the zenith of conscious intelligence.

 Scribing `Mahabharata` was one such venture.
 It  was the **first ever written narrative**.
-As described in the first book, the `Vaidik` editor-in-chief, sage teacher of all the races [^races], `Krishna Dwaipayana` invoked `Bramh` - all-pervading information.
-Not only did he need the primal force within, he must seek permission to expand us mortals' access to the continuous flow.
-He needed to align continuum before introducing text to a vocal and verbose world.
+As described in the first book, the `Vaidik` editor-in-chief, sage teacher of all the races [^races], `Krishna Dwaipayana` invoked all-pervading information - `Bramh` .
+Not only did he need the primal force within, he must seek permission to expand us mortals' access to the ever continuous flow of information.
+He needed to align himself with the continuum before introducing text to a vocal and verbose world.

 Being the first mega narrative, it became the first ever large data-set to train humans en-masse on text - a new communication protocol layered over oratory skills.
 And a new way to store manifolds of lore.